turbot/steampipe-mod-microsoft365-compliance/docs/index.md

 [Azure](https://azure.microsoft.com) provides on-demand cloud computing platforms and APIs to authenticated customers on a metered pay-as-you-go basis.

-[CIS Microsoft 365 Foundations Benchmark](https://www.cisecurity.org/benchmark/microsoft_365) provide a predefined set of compliance and security best-practice checks for Microsoft Office 365 usage.
+[CIS Microsoft 365 Benchmark](https://www.cisecurity.org/benchmark/microsoft_365) provide a predefined set of compliance and security best-practice checks for Microsoft Office 365 usage.

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.